Truk Lagoon Wreck Dive Trip April/May 2024

 Book your spot on the Truk Lagoon Wreck Dive Trip in May 2023.
 Truk lagoon would have to rate as the best warm water (30c) wreck diving in the Pacific- no, the world!
 60 WWII Japanese wrecks underwater with amazing corals and marine life.

-Since the forced cancellation of our May 2020, 2021 and 2022 trips, we already have a group of divers rebooked for 2023, whilst there is still spots available, there is a limit, so don’t delay your booking if you are keen to go.
-Obviously, the COVID 19 situation will govern the ability to go or not.
+Since the forced cancellation of our May 2020, 2021, 2022 and 2023 trips, we already have a group of divers rebooked for 2024, whilst there is still spots available, there is a limit, so don’t delay your booking if you are keen to go.

 This is a popular destination, and understandably why, it is just amazing diving.
 Whilst the thought of just wrecks may not be appealing to everyone, you need to understand that most of these wrecks have so much coral and fish-life on them, they could be mistaken for pristine coral atolls.